Thitav/rust-dll-injector/README.md

 # Rust DLL Injector

 Simple DLL injector made with rust using Windows API.
-This DLL injector is just a basic tool and only supports the `LoadLibrary` method, therefore, don't use this tool in any real situation.
+This DLL injector is just a basic tool and only supports the `CreateRemoteThread` method, therefore, don't use this tool in any real situation.

 ## Usage